-Feel free to contact me regarding freelance illustration and design work, art commissions, available paintings, questions, comments, or just to say hello.
+Feel free to contact me regarding freelance illustration or design projects, commissions, available artwork, questions, comments, or just to say hello.
+Thanks for visiting!

 Like so many kids I was hooked on dinosaurs.
 My parents gave me an illustrated encyclopedia and I spent hours pouring over the details of exotically named creatures like utahraptor, diplodocus, and allosaurus.
 That dinosaurs actually existed opened a door to my imagination and seeded in my young mind the belief that the natural world was capable of creating almost anything.
 I would stare at the illustrations and transport myself in time.
 I wanted to smell the strange fragrance of that world, the air humming with unknown insects, the primal calls echoing through a Seussian forest, the shaking earth, giant mountains of muscle crashing through the canopy and gobbling up the smaller ones.
 Terrible, brutal, beautiful, mysterious.
 I was wandering in the mist, driven by the prospect of discovery.
 In time I learned that dinosaurs were just one chapter in a story that reached back to the birth of life and branched outward over the eons, evolving into a mind boggling array of shapes and forms, wiggling its way into every conceivable ecological niche, scratching out a living from the dirt with tooth and claw and blood.

 And now we’re here.
 People.
 Where do we fit into this story?
 Do we get to write our chapter?
 Are we the masters of our destiny or simply behaving according to the laws of our nature, responding to stimulus with predictability and yet bewitched by a delusion of freewill?
 Gods or fools?
 Probably, we are some combination of the two.